The Ins and Outs of the 9/80 Work Schedule

 Employee health and morale

 Your employees are the backbone of your company; without them, nothing is possible and your success depends on how much of their time and energy they are willing to dedicate to the work at hand.
-While the 9/80 schedule does provide a full two extra days off per month, those longer working hours the remainder of the time could leave your staff with a lack of time to relax in the evenings leading to sleep deprivation, lack of morale and lower performance.
+While the 9/80 schedule does provide a full two extra days off per month, those long working hours the remainder of the time could leave your staff with a lack of time to relax in the evenings leading to sleep deprivation, lack of morale, and lower performance.

-Should You Consider A 9/80 Work Schedule?
+Should You Consider A 9/80 Work Schedule Option?